abruzy/apple-clone/README.md

 # Building with Backgrounds and Gradients
-This is an attempt to clone a apple page as part of completing the curriculum at Microverse.org
+This is an attempt to clone an apple page as part of completing the curriculum at Microverse.org

 ## Built With
 - HTML